Menu

 What's the Difference Between Class 1 Division 1 and Class 1 Division 2 in Paint Booth Lighting?

-• Class 1 Division 1: Designed for locations where explosive vapor concentrations exist continuously or frequently during normal operations
+• Class 1 Division 1: For locations where explosive vapor concentrations exist continuously or frequently during normal operations

-• Class 1 Division 2: Intended for areas where explosive concentrations occur only during abnormal conditions or equipment failure
+• Class 1 Division 2: For areas where explosive concentrations occur only during abnormal conditions or equipment failure

-A critical consideration: don't assume C1D2 applies simply because the booth operates intermittently.
+Do not assume C1D2 applies just because the booth operates intermittently.
 During active spraying, C1D1 conditions exist.
-We recommend approaching this decision with safety as the primary concern rather than initial cost savings.
+We recommend prioritizing safety over initial cost savings.
+Consider wall-mounted options for optimal coverage.

 paint booth lighting requirements